As a negotiator, Biden leaves GOP senators unsure how far he will go

 Moreover, Capito said she “fundamentally” believes Biden wants a deal with Republicans.

-“I don't want this to get into a, ‘Biden doesn't know what he's doing.’
+“I don’t want this to get into a ‘Biden doesn’t know what he’s doing.’
 He totally understands,” added Blunt.
 “All of his training is as a senator who understands the importance of finding a place where everybody can be moving forward.”

-Not wanting to give up just yet, Republicans decided at a Tuesday morning huddle in Capito’s office that they would continue the negotiations and send another counteroffer to the White House later in the week.
-At a Thursday news conference, GOP senators unveiled their latest bid: $928 billion in spending over eight years, with $257 billion of that being new spending above and beyond what already exists.
+Not wanting to give up just yet, Republicans decided at a huddle Tuesday morning in Capito’s office that they would continue the negotiations and send another counteroffer to the White House later in the week.
+At a news conference Thursday, GOP senators unveiled that counteroffer: $928 billion of spending over eight years, with $257 billion of that being new spending above and beyond what already exists.

 The offer received a relatively warm reaction from the White House, which cited “several constructive additions” to the Republicans’ latest effort despite lingering concerns elsewhere in the plan.

-“It is encouraging to see her group come forward with a substantially increased the funding level — nearing $1 trillion,” said White House press secretary Jen Psaki, who notably used the more generous dollar figure to characterize the GOP proposal.
-“We appreciate the hard work that went in to making this proposal and continuing these negotiations.”
+“It is encouraging to see [Capito’s] group come forward with a substantially increased funding level — nearing $1 trillion,” said White House press secretary Jen Psaki, who notably used the more generous dollar figure to characterize the GOP proposal.
+“We appreciate the hard work that went into making this proposal and continuing these negotiations.”

 Still, Biden himself began to indicate publicly that this negotiation, like others, would have an end.

-“I told her we have to finish this really soon,” the president said before boarding Air Force One to Ohio on Thursday, shortly after he spoke with Capito on the phone.
+“I told her we have to finish this really soon,” the president said before boarding Air Force One for a flight to Ohio on Thursday, shortly after he spoke with Capito on the phone.
 “We’re going to have to close this down soon.”

 Biden felt the counteroffer was a productive step because Republicans have acknowledged that key programs need more funding, according to one person familiar with White House deliberations.
-The president plans to follow up after Memorial Day, although he knows that the negotiations can’t continue forever, the person said.
+The president plans to follow up after Memorial Day, although he knows that the negotiations cannot continue forever, the person said.

 One important date for Biden that he is watching closely is June 9, when a House committee will begin working on a surface transportation bill that would form one pillar of the administration’s broader infrastructure plans, the person said.

+The gap to be bridged in a steadily shrinking time frame is significant.

-The White House continues to be concerned with how Republicans have proposed to pay for an infrastructure plan — by repurposing money from coronavirus relief packages that the administration says is simply not available — and that key priorities such as money to shore up veterans hospitals was left out of the GOP proposal.
+The White House continues to be concerned with how Republicans have proposed to pay for an infrastructure plan — by repurposing money from coronavirus relief packages that the administration says is simply not available — and with the exclusion from the GOP proposal of key priorities such as money to shore up veterans hospitals.

-Republicans, in turn, say the White House continues to insist on spending they believe should not be included in a traditional infrastructure plan.
+Republicans, in turn, say the White House continues to insist on spending that they think should not be included in a traditional infrastructure plan.

-“It really does come down to, is this middle-class Joe who was there in the meeting with us?”
+“It really does come down to: Is this middle-class Joe who was there in the meeting with us?”
 Barrasso said.
-“Or is this the $6 trillion man, now $7 trillion man … being pulled far to the left by Pelosi, Schumer and the group that really [is] promoting socialism?
+“Or is this the $6 trillion man, now $7 trillion man . . . being pulled far to the left by Pelosi, Schumer and the group that really [is] promoting socialism?
 Which is what a lot of the spending is in the offer that we got back from them.”